CHELTENHAM FESTIVAL RACECARD – DAY 4 – FRIDAY 17th MARCH

 The selection is JEREMY’S FLAME 6/1 WIN who has won three of her last four starts, with the only defeat coming against the boys when being well held in the Paddy Rewards Club Chase against the likes of Blue Lord, Chacun Pour Soi and Wednesday’s Champion Chase runner up Captain Guinness.

-17:30 Martin Pipe Conditional Jockeys’ Handicap Hurdle
+17:30 THE Martin Pipe Conditional Jockeys’ Handicap Hurdle

-The final race of the day and the race to close out the 2023 Cheltenham Festival is the race for conditional jockeys and it is the Martin Pipe Conditional Jockey’s Handicap Hurdle named after the legendary champion trainer Martin Pipe.
+The final race of the day and the race to close out the 2024 Cheltenham Festival is the race for conditional jockeys and it is the Martin Pipe Conditional Jockey’s Handicap Hurdle named after the legendary champion trainer Martin Pipe.

 Pipe now supports his son David who took over the mantle at the Pond House stables and they will certainly be trying their best to win the race.